Accounting 101 for Content Creators: Getting Started

 Content creators have many choices when it comes to setting up a business.
 You can opt to be a sole proprietorship, but that formation offers little in the way of protection.
 There are better choices, but they all come with their own pros and cons.
 LLCs and S-Corps are the most common options, but there’s no one-size-fits-all solution that will work for all content creators.

 When choosing your business entity, consider the level of protection you want when it comes to personal liability.
 Ideally, you’ll create a wall between the business and your personal assets so that if the business fails or if the brand is sued, your personal possessions are protected.
-And LLC provides that protection while a sole-proprietorship does not.
+An LLC provides that protection while a sole proprietorship does not.

 Basic Accounting Tools and Software for Content Creators